 - Sugar.
 The flavor profile of Galbi Jjim is salty-sweet.
 You’ll need sugar to balance out the soy sauce.

 - Soak beef short ribs.
-Cover with cold water for at least 30-60 minutes, and up to overnight.
-An important step in Korean cooking to remove the excess blood from the meat.
+Add beef short ribs to the large pot and cover with cold water.
+Soak for 30-60 minutes, or up to overnight, to remove blood from the meat.
 Drain and rinse well.

-- Puree aromatics.
-In a food processor, pulse onion, Korean pear, garlic, and ginger until well pureed.
+- Make puree.
+In a food processor, add the onion, Asian pear, garlic, and ginger.
+Pulse until pureed.
+It should look like baby food.

-- Add daikon and carrot.
-Simmer for 30-45 more minutes.
+- Add vegetables.
+Add daikon and carrot.
+Cover and simmer until tender, about 30-45 more minutes.

 - Reduce the sauce.
-UNCOVER and simmer vigorously for 15-30 more minutes.
-Look for thick, rich sauce that clings to the ribs.
+Simmer (uncovered) vigorously for 15-30 minutes.
+The sauce should be thick, rich and clinging to the ribs in a thick gravy.

 PRO Tips:

 - Use a box grater.
-If you don’t have a food processor, a box grater also works well to puree/grate the onion, pear, garlic, and ginger.
+If you don’t have a food processor, a box grater can also be used to puree the onion, pear, garlic, and ginger.

-Look for Beef Short Ribs at Korean grocery stores (Galleria, H Mart, Paldo World).
+Korean markets (Galleria, H Mart, Paldo World).
 They are trimmed of fat, beautifully marbled, and very meaty.

+Regular grocery stores.
 From time to time, thick-cut beef ribs can also be found at typical grocery stores.
 No Frills, President’s Choice, Albertson’s, Safeway, Whole Foods, and even Costco.
-Or look for them at Boutique Butcher Shops.

 - Spicy Galbi Jjim (Spicy Pork Ribs)